csswizardry/csswizardry.github.com/_posts/2014-10-24-css-wizardry-ltd-year-1-in-review.md

 Also, **the nature of consultancy is that it’s very inefficient**.
 I’m the company’s single point of failure, so if I don’t work, the company doesn’t earn.
-Also, as I’m selling my time, and there’s only one of me, the business model currently can’t scale—I can only be in one place at one time.
+Also, as I’m selling my time, and there’s only one of me, the business model currently can’t scale — I can only be in one place at one time.
 It might be interesting to explore ways of making CSS Wizardry Ltd. more efficient.

 ## Year 2